 John holds a Bachelor of Business Administration in Accounting from the University of Notre Dame and an MBA from the University of Chicago.

-Dr. Berger is Executive Director, Heart Center; Interim Division Head, Cardiology at Lurie Children’s Hospital of Chicago.
+Dr. Berger is Executive Director, Heart Center; Pediatric Heart Center, Lurie Children’s Hospital Vice Chair; Clinical Affairs Pediatrics, Lurie Children’s Hospital.

 It is under Dr. Berger’s direction that Project ADAM was established, in November of 1999, after the sudden, unexpected deaths of several student athletes in Southeastern Wisconsin.
 He along with others advocated for passage of the ADAM Act in the United States Congress, a bill that will provide funding for a national clearinghouse for the dissemination of information that will assist schools establish AED programs.